jswoolgar/jsw-gatsby-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
 When he's not speaking in the third person, Scott is an award-winning software designer (and soon-to-be fulltime guitar slinger), based in sunny Indianapolis.
-Working as principal designer at Monomedia.
+He/I is/am as principal designer at Monomedia.